Vidhi1290/Medical-Image-Segmentation-Deep-Learning-Project/README.md

 🔬 **Explore Medical Image Segmentation with Deep Learning**

-In the world of healthcare and medical science, the fusion of artificial intelligence and deep learning is revolutionizing diagnostics.
-Our project focuses on the precise segmentation of polyps from colonoscopy images—a vital tool for medical practitioners.
+In healthcare and medical science, the fusion of artificial intelligence and deep learning is revolutionizing diagnostics.
+My project focuses on the precise segmentation of polyps from colonoscopy images—a vital tool for medical practitioners.

 ## 📁 Data

-We use the CVC-Clinic database, containing frames from colonoscopy videos.
+The use of the CVC-Clinic database, containing frames from colonoscopy videos.
 The dataset includes polyp frames and corresponding ground truth images in both PNG and TIFF formats.

 ## 🎯 Aim

-Our goal is to develop a robust polyp segmentation model using deep learning techniques.
+I aimed to develop a robust polyp segmentation model using deep learning techniques.

 ## 💻 Tech Stack